blakesekelsky/web3-starter/frontend/README.md

 Next.js project that bootstraps metamask wallet connection, required chain, events, error handling.
 Ready to build and deploy onto IPFS.

 ## Installation
-Run `npm install` and verify next and IPFS are installed before attempting to run deploy scripts.
+Run `npm install --legacy-peer-deps` and verify next and IPFS are installed before attempting to run deploy scripts.
+If you won't be using the react-flash-message dependency, you can remove it and no longer need `--legacy-peer-deps`.

 ## Usage
 Before attempting to deploy on IPFS, verify you have a local node running and there are no currently pinned IPFS directories matching the frontend's npm project name.
 The deploy will fail.

-Before any deploy, verify that you're expecting the correct chain ID from environment vars.
+Before any deploy, verify you have environment variables set.

+### **.env.local:**
+`NEXT_PUBLIC_CHAIN_ID=<id>`

 (goerli testnet example)
 **NEXT_PUBLIC_CHAIN_ID=5**